AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 A working prototype of the intake → simulation → output flow is currently being assembled and will be demonstrated in upcoming pilot scenarios.

+Initial real-world decision scenarios are already being structured and prepared for simulation through PIE, with early outputs focused on funding and coordination models.

 ---

 ## Prototype Status